Living abroad

 British citizens have the right to stay in Portugal for 90 days in any six-month period even after Brexit.
 But if the UK citizen has long-term residency plans for Portugal, you need to obtain a residence permit.

 Non-EU citizens have several ways of moving to Portugal legally — get married to Portuguese citizens, find a job or study at a university.
-Investors or individuals with passive income have two options to get Portugal residency in 2—6 months:

-1. Portugal Golden Visa is a residence permit and one of the measures to attract investment in the country’s economy.
+1. The Portugal Golden Visa is a residence permit and one of the measures to attract investment in the country’s economy.
 It allows a holder to relocate to Portugal and move freely across the Schengen Area.
 Five years later, the investor can apply for a Portuguese passport to visit more than 180 countries without a visa.

 2. Portugal D7 visa.
 Individuals can get a D7 visa in their country of origin.
-It allows two entries in Portugal and has a 4 months validity period.
+It allows two entries in Portugal and has a 4-month validity period.
 After arriving in Portugal, the D7 visa holder must apply for a residency permit.
 The D7 visa route does not require fulfilling investment options but grants the same privileges.

 Business and investment in Portugal